Luke Raley Preview, Player Props: Rays vs. Red Sox

 Luke Raley At The Plate

-- In 15.1% of his games this season, he has hit a home run, and 4.8% of his trips to the dish.
+- In 15.0% of his games this season, he has hit a long ball, and 4.8% of his trips to the dish.

-- Raley has driven home a run in 32 games this year (30.2%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on three occasions..
+- Raley has picked up an RBI in 29.9% of his games this season, with more than one RBI in 10.3% of his games.
+He has also driven in three or more runs in three contests.

-- He has scored a run in 40 games this year, with multiple runs 13 times.
+- In 40 of 107 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.